awsdocs/amazon-ecs-developer-guide/doc_source/getting-started-ecs-ec2.md

 ## Step 2: Create a cluster<a name="getting-started-ec2-cluster"></a>

 An Amazon ECS cluster is a logical grouping of tasks, services, and container instances\.
-When creating a cluster using the console, Amazon ECS creates a AWS CloudFormation stack that takes care of the Amazon EC2 instance creation, networking and IAM configuration for you\.
+When creating a cluster using the classic console, Amazon ECS creates a AWS CloudFormation stack that takes care of the Amazon EC2 instance creation, networking and IAM configuration for you\.
 For more information about clusters, see [Amazon ECS clusters](clusters.md)\.

 The following steps walk you through creating a cluster with one Amazon EC2 instance registered to it which will enable us to run a task on it\.
 If a specific field is not mentioned, leave the default value the console uses\.